Washington Whistleblower Attorney – Types of Qui Tam Fraud

 These circumstances may seem vague when presented in list form, so let’s look at a few examples of potential qui tam fraud.

-Whistleblowers who suspect qui tam fraud should immediately seek experienced qui tam counsel before stepping forward as a relator in a qui tam case.
+Whistleblowers who suspect qui tam fraud should immediately seek an experienced False Claims Act attorney before stepping forward as a relator in a qui tam case.
 This is partially due to the complexities of qui tam litigation, and partially to protect the whistleblower’s own rights in connection with filing a qui tam case.

 For example, telling other people about the fraud is a bad idea, since they could file the case themselves, even if they only know what you told them.
 The first to file the case usually recovers the entire reward.
 Though whistleblowers are protected by United States laws – and compensated well when they bring forward a winning qui tam case – they can face many questions and possible retaliation when coming forward with a qui tam action.
 Bringing a case is an important step and should be considered from all sides.